-If you own an ecommerce business, social media should be one of your most significant assets.
-You need to leverage the power of social media platforms to reach your customers where they hang out the most.
+If you own an e-commerce business, social media marketing should be one of your most significant assets.
+You need to leverage the power of social media networks to reach your customers where they hang out the most.

-Social commerce uses popular social networking sites such as Facebook and Twitter to promote or sell a business.
+Social commerce uses popular social networking sites such as Facebook and Twitter to promote or sell an e-commerce business.
 You need to keep up with the latest social commerce trends if you want to stay ahead of the game.

 In this post, we are going to talk about what social commerce is and how it works.
-We are also going to lay down the best social commerce trends you can follow to give your business a boost.
+We are also going to lay down the latest trends in eCommerce social media marketing strategy you can follow to give your business a social media boost.

 Ready?
 Let’s go!

-Social commerce is ecommerce that makes use of social media channels to sell products.
-With the power of social media, you can turn strangers into raving customers who love your products and are often talking about your business to others.
+Social commerce is essentially social media marketing strategies for eCommerce businesses by leveraging social networks to sell products.
+With the power of social media marketing for eCommerce, you can turn strangers into raving customers who love your products and are often talking about your business to others.

 Now think about this - What if your customers never even had to come to your website to buy something from you?
 What if they could remain on the social media platform they were using when they heard about your product and buy it directly from there?

-The possibilities are endless with social commerce and new trends in social media technology.
+The possibilities are endless with social commerce and new trends in social media advertising technology.

 Four of five businesses in the U.S. already use at least one SaaS application.
 And although you don’t have to pay money to set up your social media accounts, they can be considered a sort of software-as-a-service since you don’t need to download any software to use these sites.

-Social commerce is the ability to buy something from a company from within the social media site they are on.
-This fulfills many goals for your business.
+Social commerce is the ability to buy something from a company from within the social media site they are advertising on.
+This fulfills many goals for your eCommerce marketing and your business.
 It helps you engage customers with your brand according to their social media habits.

 Social commerce provides your customers with an incentive to visit your website.
-It also gives them a platform to talk about your products with their friends and connections.
+Utilizing social media marketing also gives them a platform to talk about your products with their friends and connections.
 Building trust with your audience is crucial to gain credibility as a B2B business.
 Using social commerce is one way to do this.

-Above all, it also gives your customers all the information they need about your company as well as your competitors’ so that they can research, compare, and choose your products over others.
+Above all, social media eCommerce marketing also gives your customers all the information they need about your company as well as your competitors’ so that they can research, compare, and choose your products over others.